Canon 6D Mark II vs Fujifilm X-Pro2

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 6D Mark II and the X-Pro2 are recent models that feature in their makers' current product line-up.
+Both the 6D Mark II and the X-Pro2 are recent models that are part of the current product line-up.
 The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the 6D Mark II followed on from the Canon 6D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Fujifilm X-Pro2?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 6D Mark II: